-Richard Buery is a Distinguished Visiting Urbanist joining the NYU Wagner Graduate School of Public Service this Spring 2019.
-He is also a Senior Fellow at the GovLab at NYU, where he advises on projects relating to cities and non-profits, and is a distinguished Visiting Professor at NYU’s Tandon School of Engineering.
+Richard Buery is a Public Service Fellow at the NYU Wagner Graduate School of Public Service and served as Distinguished Visiting Urbanist during the Spring of 2019.
+He is also a Senior Fellow at the GovLab at NYU, where he advises on projects relating to cities and non-profits, a partner at the Perception Institute, and a distinguished Visiting Professor at NYU’s Tandon School of Engineering.

 While in college, Richard founded the Mission Hill Summer Program in a Roxbury, Massachusetts housing development, and went on to teach fifth grade at an orphanage in Bindura, Zimbabwe.
 After serving as a staff attorney at the Brennan Center for Justice at NYU School of Law, Richard co-founded iMentor, a national college access program which empowers low-income first-generation high school students to graduate college, and Groundwork, supporting the educational aspirations of Brooklyn public housing residents.
 He was the first African-American CEO of the Children’s Aid Society, one of the nation's oldest and largest youth serving organizations, and the youngest leader since its founding in 1853.
 At Children’s Aid, he expanded early childhood programs, opened a state of the art community health clinic, and co-founded South Bronx Rising Together, a network of neighborhood residents and program providers collaborating to build pathways of success for youth from cradle through college, and the Children’s Aid College Prep Charter School, providing students a rigorous instructional program supported by expanded learning opportunities and a comprehensive set of student support services.

 A 2016 Pahara-Aspen Institute Education Fellow, and a 2012 Fellow of the British American Project, he was named one of Ebony Magazine’s “30 under 30,” and Crain’s “40 under 40,” and received the Extraordinary Black Man Award for Humanitarianism from the United Negro College Fund.
-He has taught social entrepreneurship and nonprofit financial management at the Baruch College School of Public Affairs and New York Law School.
+He has taught social entrepreneurship and nonprofit financial management at the Baruch College School of Public Affairs and New York Law School, and serves on the boards of the Kresge Foundation, iMentor, and New York City Head Start.

 Richard is a graduate of Yale Law School and Harvard College.